GBLS' History

 Significant Events in GBLS' History

-2013 In August 2013, the court approved a settlement agreement in GBLS’ federal class action lawsuit against the Department of Transitional Assistance (DTA) for disability discrimination.
-GBLS on behalf of three individuals with disabilities filed the federal class action lawsuit in 2007.
+2013 GBLS settles a federal class action lawsuit against the Department of Transitional Assistance (DTA) for disability discrimination.
 Harper v.
-DTA advanced two core claims: DTA (1) didn’t have adequate systems for providing reasonable accommodations, even when the agency agreed they were warranted; and (2) used everyday practices that screened out people with disabilities from SNAP (Food Stamps) and cash assistance programs, in violation of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
-The landmark agreement realizes the goal of the case, namely to improve access for individuals with disabilities through systemic change.
-However many of the changes, such as improving readability and content of all written notices and forms, will benefit all clients, not just those with disabilities.
+DTA advances two core claims: DTA (1) didn’t have adequate systems for providing reasonable accommodations, even when the agency agreed they were warranted; and (2) used everyday practices that screened out people with disabilities from SNAP (Food Stamps) and cash assistance programs, in violation of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
+The landmark agreement improves access for individuals with disabilities, with many of the changes, such as improving readability and content of all written notices and forms, benefits all clients, not just those with disabilities.

 2006 GBLS settles a major class action suit against the Massachusetts Bay Transportation Authority (T) that will greatly improve access to public transportation for the 200,000 people with disabilities who live in the T’s service area.
 This is particularly important for those who are poor and have no alternative form of transportation to get to work, school, or doctors appointments.